pibooth/pibooth/README.rst

 Third-party plugins
 -------------------

-Third-party plugins can be found an GitHub or on `plugins on PyPI  <https://pypi.org/search/?q=pibooth>`_.
+Third-party plugins can be found on GitHub or on `plugins on PyPI  <https://pypi.org/search/?q=pibooth>`_.
 Here is a short list:

 - `pibooth-lcd-display <https://pypi.org/project/pibooth-lcd-display>`_